NuclearAtk/geacon_pro/README.md

 Modify the RsaPublicKey in config.go (it is the public key of CobaltStrike, not the public key of https, and the extraction method can refer to the introduction of [geacon](https://github.com/darkr4y/geacon).

+The line of "-----END PUBLIC KEY-----" should not have any indent.

 (2) Modify the address of C2

 Modify the C2 address in config.go (it is the listener address.
 If you want to connect beacon with a http listener, you need to change sslHTTP to plainHTTP).